Carlos Tevez: Early life

 Tevez was born Carlos Alberto Martínez by his mother's surname in Ciudadela, Buenos Aires Province, and raised in the neighbourhood of Ejército de Los Andes, better known as "Fuerte Apache".
 It was from there he received the nickname of "El Apache".
 His biological parents were Juan Alberto Cabral and Fabiana "Trina" Martínez.
-He was adopted by his mother's sister Adriana Noemí Martínez and her husband Segundo Raimundo Tévez.
+He was adopted by his maternal aunt Adriana Noemí Martínez and her husband Segundo Raimundo Tévez.
 His adopted parents changed his surname to his adopted father's during a conflict between his junior club All Boys and Boca Juniors.

 Tevez has a distinctive burn scar that runs down his neck from his right ear to his chest.
 He was accidentally scalded with boiling water as a child, which caused third-degree burns and kept him hospitalised in intensive care for nearly two months.
 After joining Boca Juniors, Tevez refused an offer from the club to have them cosmetically improved, saying the scars were a part of who he was in the past and who he is today.

+The early life of Tevez was featured in Apache: The Life of Carlos Tevez (Spanish: Apache: La vida de Carlos Tevez), an eight-part 2019 Argentine television series starring Balthazar Murillo, Sofía Gala and Vanesa González.